GiorgosXou/VB.NET-Force-directed-graph/ReadMe.md

 # ```Notes```

-Please Dont blame me for my ??ed ?? ??code :/ i had some difficult time, overcoming some things...so, i would say that, even if i had the whole summer quite free, i had not as much time,  as i would want to have in order to focus on this part of my project, way much more[...] +really wanted to upload it, before the end of summer holidays; thats why i am uploading it now, even if it is way to weirdly written.
+Please Dont blame me for my 🦆ed ☝️ 📄code :/ i had some difficult time, overcoming some things...so, i would say that, even if i had the whole summer quite free, i had not as much time,  as i would want to have in order to focus on this part of my project, way much more[...] +really wanted to upload it, before the end of summer holidays; thats why i am uploading it now, even if it is way to weirdly written.
 With hope that a "good samaritan" will find it intresting and fulfill my wishes.

 With Love to all of you out there, George.

 ---